-Report: Stephen A. Smith to Sign Record-Setting $10M Per Year ESPN Contract
+Report: Stephen A. Smith 'In Line' for Historic $10M Per Year ESPN Contract

-Report: Stephen A. Smith to Sign Record-Setting $10M Per Year ESPN ContractApril 3, 2019
+Report: Stephen A. Smith 'In Line' for Historic $10M Per Year ESPN ContractApril 3, 2019

 Sports media's meme machine is about to become a money machine.

-Andrew Marchand of the New York Post reported ESPN and Stephen A. Smith are nearing a contract extension that could pay him $10 million per year.
+Andrew Marchand of the New York Post reported ESPN personality Stephen A. Smith is "in line" for a contract extension that could pay him $10 million per year.
 That would make him ESPN's highest-paid employee and give him the largest known salary of any personality in sports media.

 Smith, 51, is in his second tenure at ESPN and rejoined the company on a full-time basis in 2012.
 Once the foil to Skip Bayless on First Take, Smith remained the co-star of the show following Bayless' departure in 2016 and helped take it to new ratings heights with Max Kellerman.